 Originally named Coyote, Gilliland was renamed after a district judge in 1907.
 Today Gilliland is little more than some disused buildings, rusting in the Texas heat.

-Established in the 1880’s, Toyah is the oldest town in Reeves County.
-The town operated as a trading post for West Texas travelers and was located on a stagecoach line and had a station on the Union Pacific rail line.
+Established in the 1880s, Toyah is the oldest town in Reeves County.
+The town operated as a trading post for West Texas travelers as it was located on a stagecoach line and had a station on the Union Pacific rail line.
 As the years passed, it faded into obscurity and was bypassed by the interstates for other cities.
 Eventually, its schools were consolidated with nearby Pecos, and according to the 2000 census, the town had a population of 100.
 A visitor to the town in 2008 reported to Texas Escapes that several fire trucks sit abandoned in the streets, and the town continues to decline.

 Belcherville was established in 1886, but a devastating fire overtook much of the town in 1893, and many of the buildings were never rebuilt.
-As a testament to the resilience of Texans, however, the town remained populated until the early 1950’s, by which time there were fewer than 50 residents.
+As a testament to the resilience of Texans, however, the town remained populated until the early 1950s, by which time there were fewer than 50 residents.
 The 2000 census recorded 34 residents.
 Belcherville now sits on private farmland, and the abandoned buildings have been fenced off.

 Named for the signing of the Declaration of Independence, this town was once home to Baylor University and the Republic of Texas President Sam Houston.
 Now Independence is a collection of well-preserved ruins and relics of Texas history.